-- This relay will be conducted on the VicRoads track with eight team members each having a turn of pushing and driving. - Each person will be required to push for approximately 200 metres, then drive for approximately 200 metres before change-over. - The endurance will be run in a time trial format, that is, each team starting with a 20-30 second gap.
+- This relay will be conducted on the Track 2 (Regional Roads Victoria Track) with eight team members each having a turn of pushing and driving. - Each person will be required to push for approximately 200 metres, then drive for approximately 200 metres before change-over. - The endurance will be run in a time trial format, that is, each team starting with a 20-30 second gap.